Balaji-The-Analyst/E-Commerce-Sales-and-Customer-Analysis/README.md

 ## Insights and Recommendations
 1. **Customer Insights:**
    - High CLV customers (top 10% by revenue) contribute approximately **45% of total revenue** and should be prioritized for loyalty programs.
-   - Recent customers make up **20% of total customers**, suggesting an opportunity for re-engagement campaigns to convert them into repeat buyers.
+   - Recent customers makeup **20% of total customers**, suggesting an opportunity for re-engagement campaigns to convert them into repeat buyers.

 2. **Sales Trends:**
    - Revenue peaks during the holiday season (November to December), accounting for **30% of annual revenue**, indicating the need for inventory readiness and promotional campaigns during this period.